defcronyke/recipes/indian/vegetarian/lime-butter-chickpea-vindaloo/README.md

 8. When the pan is about halfway heated (approx. 2 minutes), add the butter.
 If the pan was too hot, the butter will burn and it's ruined, so if this happens you'll have to reduce heat, throw out the burnt butter and try again.
 It's not worth it to continue if you burned the butter because it will taste wrong, so this is a good thing to make sure you get right.

-9. While the pan is finishing heating up, finely chop the onions, and cut up the other vegitables into bite-sized pieces.
-Set the vegitables aside for later.
+9. While the pan is finishing heating up, finely chop the onions, and cut up the other vegetables into bite-sized pieces.
+Set the vegetables aside for later.

 10. Add the chopped onions and cumin to the pan.
 When adding the cumin, for best flavour, crush it between your fingers as you're adding it.